Leaving Las Vegas (novel)

 Leaving Las Vegas is a semi-autobiographical 1990 novel by John O'Brien.
 The novel was adapted into a 1995 film of the same name, starring Nicolas Cage and Elisabeth Shue.
-The film was nominated for four Academy Awards, winning one.
+The film was nominated for four Academy Awards, winning Cage the Academy Award for Best Actor, and earning Shue a nomination for the Academy Award for Best Actress and screenwriter/director Mike Figgis nominations for the Academy Award for Best Director and the Academy Award for Best Adapted Screenplay.

 O'Brien died of a self-inflicted gunshot wound within weeks of signing away the film rights to the novel.